 You could find that the amount you need to pay per installment is $1,173.7.

 The beginning balance at the start of the loan period will be the loan amount.
 So, enter "=B1" in cell B8 and press Enter key.
 In cell C8, enter =$B$5 and press Enter as it is the one time payment (payment per installment).

-Step 6.
 Next you need to set the beginning balance for the second period.
 Of course, the begging balance of the second period would be the ending balance of first period.
 Click cell A9 and enter "=F8" and press Enter.
 Copy the formulas from C8 to F8 and paste them in C9 to F9.
-Now your screen will look like this:

 Select cells A9 through F9, mouse over the bottom right corner of the selection to receive a crosshair cursor and then click and drag the selection down to row 25.
 Release the mouse button.

-If you analyze the values, you could find that the ending balance at the end of 18th period is $0, that the loan is completely paid off.
+If you analyze the values, you could find that the ending balance at the end of the 18th period is $0, meaning that the loan is completely paid off.
 As the loan period advances, your contribution towards the principal increases and your contribution towards the interest decreases.

-Amortization schedule is ready.
+The amortization schedule is ready.